 - Looking for more great beef recipes?

-A pound of ground beef.
+Ground beef.
 I like to use an 80/20 blend of ground beef, then drain off any excess fat as necessary.
-I think the fat adds some extra flavor to the recipe, and also aids in good browning.
-If you like, you can use leaner ground beef, and the flavor will still be good, but more fat = more flavor.
-For this recipe, the meat is also browned well (like a hamburger) rather than just cooked through, for extra flavor from the crust that's formed on the meat!
+The fat adds extra flavor to the recipe, and aids in browning for a deeper flavor.
+If you like, you can use lean ground beef.

-A small onion and a green bell pepper.
-You'll cook the chopped onion and green peppers in a bit of oil prior to adding the ground beef, to help them get nice and softened.
+Onion and green bell pepper.
+You'll cook the chopped onion and green peppers in a bit of neutral oil prior to adding the ground beef to the pan, to give the sloppy joe a savory-sweet contrast and texture.

 Hamburger buns.
-You can use seeded or unseeded hamburger buns, potato rolls, or my personal favorite- Brioche buns.
 I love a toasted Brioche bun for this recipe, as it's a bit sturdier and has a great texture and buttery flavor.
 You can also toast the inside of the buns to add some nice flavor, and help the bread keep it's structure while eating the sandwich.
-Standard hamburger buns tend to be a bit more on the sloppy side, but they are still super tasty!
-A Kaiser roll also works great is you want a larger, more substantial sandwich.
+Potato buns or classic burger buns also work great!

 No Sloppy Joe (in my humble opinion) is as good as my Great Grandma's recipe.
-Her homemade Sloppy Joes from scratch were super easy, and super satisfying.
-I grew up eating them, and have always been a HUGE fan.
-Her Easy homemade sloppy joe sauce is SOOOO good, I am always craving it, especially in summer BBQ season.
+I am always craving it, especially in summer BBQ season, and I'm instantly transported to my childhood every time I make it.

 For such a simple recipe, you’d be surprised how many times my Mom and I have laughed over losing the recipe for this Sloppy Joe AGAIN and AGAIN.
 My mom likes to joke that it’s my Great Grandma’s way of looking down and messing with us from time to time.
 When I decided to add this recipe to the blog, I was excited that we would finally have it in one place for safe keeping (bookmark this page, mom!).